by Tori Malcangio

 The descent wasn’t gradual.
 It was a plummet from cruising altitude.

 In the three years Dad battled throat cancer, he and I flew only twice, both times on my birthday and never for more than an hour before he’d bring us back in, so sorry he’d become a cheap date, sorrier still that he’d fallen back in love with Mom and was now leaving her for good.

 He died a week after my birthday, of heartache I suspect.
 Too weak to fly on my 26th birthday, instead of filing a flight report, we spent the afternoon in his den writing the most hilarious, self-effacing poem for his eulogy, crying and laughing in turn until I was sure I’d rather die with him than someday relive that glorious afternoon alone.

-What I harvested from him:
+What I harvested from him: His temper.

 His fear of flying in other people’s planes.